adam-bello/Image-Processor/README.md

-Image Usage: This is my shoe and my image.
-I took the picture and give myself the rights to use it.

 Design overview:
-* We have a model which does all the actual modifications to an image
+* Model does all the actual modifications to an image
 * Brighten, darken, flip, visualizing components, etc.
 * 2 different kinds of views
    * Text view - relaying messages to the user in text form